mg7237/standards/docs/docs/flutter/cheat-sheet.md

 // dependent resources such as plugins, icons resources.
 $ flutter pub get
 ...
-// Cleans workspace, requires pub get to again get all resources.
+// Cleans workspace, requires pub get to ag maain get all resources.
 $ flutter clean
 ...
 // Creates a new Flutter project in current directory.